Photo of Parkinson, William

 About

 I am a specialist in European and Eastern Mediterranean Prehistory.
 My anthropological research explores the social dynamics of early village societies and the emergence of early states.
+I direct multi-disciplinary, international, research projects in Hungary, Greece, and the United States.

 Education

-PhD Anthropology, University of Michigan, 1999
+PhD in Anthropology from University of Michigan, 1999

-MA Anthropology, University of Michigan, 1995
+MA in Anthropology from University of Michigan, 1995

 St. Petersburg State University, Russia, 1991